Budibase/website/content/blog/app-building/public-forms-how-to-build-them-in-minutes.md

 There are many examples where a user may want to create a public form.
 I've listed a few of these scenarios below:

-1\.
-A public survey
+1. A public survey.

-2\.
-Login form
+2. Login form.

-3\.
-Sign up form
+3. Sign up form.

-4\.
-Contact form
+4. Contact form.

-5\.
-Application form
+5. Application form.

-6\.
-Information request form
+6. Information request form.

-7\.
-A COVID test response form
+7. A COVID test response form.

+8. A registration form.

+9. Online payments.

+10. Order forms.

+11. Social media marketing.

 The internet is increasingly made up of forms.
 It's how we retrieve and update data, which is why there are different types of forms.

 ### Public forms software

 Public forms allow organizations to collect data from customers, prospects, partners, and stakeholders.
 But creating the actual public form requires software or an app.
+This might be a dedicated online form creator, form maker, Google Workspace, or any other platform that allows you to create a form.

 Given that this is a recurring need for businesses there are many options for public forms software.
 There are a few things to keep in mind when you are picking the right tool for your forms though.